FretlessJS201511/notely/docs/notes-thursday.md

 ## Sign Up Page

-> Note that we wrapping this code in an object to avoid adding things to the global scope.
+> Note that we're wrapping this code in an object to avoid adding things to the global scope.

 _client/app/users/users.js_
 ```js